 This information contained within explains the expanded services and resources available during times of extreme heat and severe weather for those who are vulnerable and homeless in Delaware County.
-Many of the services described are in place and operational regardless of the temperature, however, in times of severe heat, overflow shelter beds are made available, service hours are expanded, street outreach intensifies and well-checks are completed on persons who have are unsheltered, housed and/or identified as "at risk".
+Many of the services described are in place and operational regardless of the temperature, however, in times of severe heat, overflow shelter beds are made available.

-The Delaware County Department of Human Services, Office of Behavioral Health- Division of Adult and Family Services and the Division of Mental Health oversee various activities to ensure the safety and well-being of vulnerable households.
-The Office of Behavioral Health assures that resources are available for extreme heat conditions for individuals and families with mental illness, mental illness and co-occurring drug and alcohol disorders, and the homeless.
-The Mental Health Division provides a Summer Cooling Program for persons with mental illness and mental illness and co-occurring drug and alcohol disorders who are registered in the public mental health system.
+The Delaware County Department of Human Services, Division of Adult and Family Services and Mental Health oversee various activities to ensure the safety and well-being of vulnerable households.
+The Delaware County Department of Human Services, Adult and Family Services, Drug and Alcohol, and Mental Health assures that resources are available for extreme heat conditions for individuals and families with mental illness, mental illness and co-occurring drug and alcohol disorders, and the homeless.
+The Mental Health office provides a Summer Cooling Program for persons with mental illness and mental illness and co-occurring drug and alcohol disorders who are registered in the public mental health system.
 Case managers or other support staff can access fans for the individuals and families that they serve by contacting Providence House at 610-876-2403.
-In addition, the Adult Services Division also assures that homeless individuals and families have access to expanded street outreach, emergency shelter beds, and day center facilities in Chester and Upper Darby.
-These resources provide air-conditioned environments and access to fluids to prevent heat exhaustion, stroke, and dehydration during periods of extreme heat.
+In addition, Adult and Family Services also assures that homeless individuals and families have access to street outreach, emergency shelter beds, and day center facilities in Chester and Upper Darby.
+These locations provide air-conditioned environments and access to fluids to prevent heat exhaustion, stroke, and dehydration during periods of extreme heat.

-Shelters & Over Flow Beds - The following shelter programs offer overflow beds during times of extreme heat.
+Shelters & Overflow Beds - The shelter programs offering overflow beds during times of extreme heat are listed below.

-Due to COVID-19 closures and restrictions, it is recommended to call shelter prior to inquire about availability.
+Due to COVID-19 closures and restrictions, it is recommended to call shelters prior to inquire about availability.